KhaosResearch/monet/README.md

 Liu, P.-K. and Wang, F.-S. (2008).
 Inference of biochemical network models in ssystem using multiobjective optimization approach.
 Bioinformatics, 24(8), 1085– 1092.

+Liu, T., Zhang, X., and Gao, X. Stability analysis for continuous-time and discrete-time genetic regulatory networks with delays.
+Applied Mathematics and Computation, 274:628 – 643, 2016.

 Nebro, A. J., Durillo, J. J., Luna, F., Dorronsoro, B., and Alba, E. (2007).
 Design Issues in a Multiobjective Cellular Genetic Algorithm, pages 126–140.
 Springer Berlin Heidelberg, Berlin, Heidelberg.

 Nebro, A. J., Durillo, J. J., Garcia-Nieto, J., Coello Coello, C. A., Luna, F., and Alba, E. (2009).
 SMPSO: A new PSO-based metaheuristic for multi-objective optimization.
 In IEEE Symposium on Computational Intelligence in Multi-Criteria Decision-Making, pages 66–73.